 Aggressive treatment is needed in hyperammonemic episodes that have progressed to vomiting and increased lethargy.
 Affected individuals may be hospitalized and protein may be completely eliminated from the diet for 24 hours.
 Affected individuals may also receive treatment with intravenous administration of arginine and a combination of sodium benzoate and sodium phenylacetate.
 Non-protein calories may be also provided as glucose.

-In cases where there is no improvement or in cases where hyperammonemic coma develops, the removal of wastes by filtering an affected individual’s blood through a machine (hemodialysis) may be necessary.
+In individuals where there is no improvement or where hyperammonemic coma develops, the removal of wastes by filtering an affected individual’s blood through a machine (hemodialysis) may be necessary.
 Hemodialysis is also used to treat infants, children, and adults who are first diagnosed with argininosuccinic aciduria during hyperammonemic coma.

 After diagnosis of argininosuccinic aciduria, steps can be taken to anticipate the onset of a hyperammonemic episode.
 Affected individuals should receive periodic blood tests to determine the levels of ammonia in the blood.
 Detection of elevated levels of ammonia may allow treatment before clinical symptoms appear.

-Enzyme replacement therapy shows potential promise for treatment of urea cycle disorders including argininosuccinic aciduria.
-Research on this type of therapy is in a preliminary stage.
-More research is necessary to determine the long-term safety and effectiveness of this treatment for argininosuccinic aciduria.
+Enzyme replacement therapy and gene therapy have shown potential promise for treatment of metabolic disorders such as the urea cycle disorders.
+Research on this type of therapy has been explored for urea cycle disorders including argininosuccinic aciduria.
+More research is necessary to determine the long-term safety and effectiveness of these treatments.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.